 But sometimes HIV symptoms don’t appear for years—sometimes even a decade—after infection.
 Most HIV infections do not have any symptoms.
 A person infected with HIV can remain healthy and symptom-free for many years.

 A person is diagnosed with AIDS when they have developed an AIDS-related condition or symptom, called an opportunistic infection or AIDS-related cancer.
-The diseases are called ‘opportunistic’ because they take advantage of a weakened immune system’s opportunity.
+The diseases are called ‘opportunistic’ because they exploit a weakened immune system’s opportunity.

 A person who infects their sexual partner with HIV while knowing his/her HIV status could be charged with murder, attempted murder or assault under South African law.
 The Draft Sexual Offences Bill makes the intentional non-disclosure of HIV/AIDS by a person to their sexual partner a criminal offence.